opendatasoft/ods-documentation/source/creating_content/index.rst

 Creating content
 ================

 In this section are listed and documented all features related to creation of a page.
-These features are available in the Pages section of the back office of an OpenDataSoft domain.
+These features are available in the Pages section of the back office of an Opendatasoft domain.

 .. toctree::
    :maxdepth: 2